apache/tvm/docs/deploy/index.rst

 Unlike traditional deep learning frameworks.
 TVM stack is divided into two major components:

-- TVM compiler, which does all the compilation and optimizations
+- TVM compiler, which does all the compilation and optimizations of the model
 - TVM runtime, which runs on the target devices.

 In order to integrate the compiled module, we **do not** need to build entire